saulpw/visidata/visidata/guides/FrequencyTable.md

 Return to the frequency table:
 - {help.commands.jump_prev}

-Select the first row of each group, and then return to the source data.
-For example, identify a sample from each each group:
+Select the first row of each group:

+See the selections in the source sheet.
+For example, select a sample from each each group:

 - (`select-first`) - select first source row in each bin
 - {help.commands.jump_prev}